 Beloved and fierce mother of five children, Alexandra, John, Virginia, Marie (Mark) van Rossen, and Laura.
 Dynamic and loving grandmother of Johannes, Cristian, Stefen van Rossen, and Isabella and Tatiana Vitalo.
 Survived by sisters Marie Rudd, Dorothy Murray, brother Robert (Joan) Sanguinetti, in-laws Barbara Sanguinetti, Marge Vitalo, Joseph Ravener and Cornelia van Rossen, and 22 nieces and nephews.
 Her brother Raymond passed away in October.
 Cherished friend of many in the Catholic community including the Revs.
 Ronald Cioffi and Anthony Carotenuto, the Sisters of the Good Shepherd and many more, both here and nationally.

 The family will receive mourners in the Church of St. Teresa of Calcutta, formerly Ascension Church, 501 Brinley Avenue, Bradley Beach from 10-11am on Monday, Dec.
 23. A funeral mass will be celebrated at 11am.
 Private burial at Mount Olivet Cemetery, 100 Chapel Hill Road, Middletown, NJ.

 Memorial gifts may be made to: Catholic Relief Services: https://support.crs.org, The Catholic Worker’s Maryhouse at 55 East 3rd St, New York NY 10003, or Collier Services: http://www.collieryouthservices.org/.

-To send flowers to Joann's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Joann C. Vitalo, please visit our floral store.